lgss/lgss-digital-tech-playbook/roles/senior.md

 ## Expectations

 * design and build digital services that are easy to use, reliable and secure
-* support LGSS and our customers by making sure our technology meets user needs
+* support our customers by making sure our technology meets user needs
 * take a lead role on various delivery teams developing user centred, beautiful and secure digital services and software
 * help LGSS and our customers with the development, deployment and support of digital services
 * provide support and mentorship to others in the digital services team